AdobeDocs/id-service.en/help/implementation-guides/setup-aam-analytics.md

 1. Work with your [!DNL Analytics] and [!DNL Audience Manager] contacts to plan your ID service and server-side forwarding migration.
 Make selecting a tracking server an important part of this plan.

-1. Get provisioned for [!DNL Profiles & Audiences].
-Complete the form on the [integrations and provisioning site](https://adobe.allegiancetech.com/cgi-bin/qwebcorporate.dll?idx=X8SVES) to get started.
+1. Complete the form on the [integrations and provisioning site](https://adobe.allegiancetech.com/cgi-bin/qwebcorporate.dll?idx=X8SVES) to get started.

 1. Implement the ID service and the [!DNL Audience Management Module] simultaneously.
 To work properly, the [!DNL Audience Management Module] (server-side forwarding) and the ID service must be released for the same set of pages and at the same time.